Economic and Political Overview

 Economic Indicators

-The DRC is one of the poorest countries in the world, with 70% of the population living in extreme poverty (World Bank, 2020).
+The DRC is one of the poorest countries in the world, with around 72.9% of the population living in poverty (World Bank, 2024).
 It is among the lowest-ranked in the human development index and violence is frequent, especially in the east of the country.
-According to the latest data from the World Bank, in 2021, the unemployment rate in the country stood at 22.2% - a slight decrease from the previous year, when that rate was 22.5%.
+According to the latest data from the World Bank, in 2024, the unemployment rate in the country stood at 4.5% - a slight decrease from the previous year, when that rate was 4.6%.
 However, among the employed share of the population, a high percentage of workers have informal jobs.
+Lastly, the country’s GDP per capita was estimated at USD 1,810 in 2024 by the IMF, one of the lowest in the world.

 Source: IMF – World Economic Outlook Database , Latest available data